Growli

 Is emerald green arborvitae poisonous to cats?

-Yes — the ASPCA lists Emerald Green Arborvitae (Thuja occidentalis 'Smaragd') as mildly toxic to cats.
+Yes — Emerald Green Arborvitae (Thuja occidentalis 'Smaragd') is regarded as mildly toxic to cats, based on genus- and family-level toxicity data.
 Thuja occidentalis is not individually listed on the ASPCA toxic or non-toxic plant lists; treat with caution and verify with a vet.
 The foliage and oil contain thujone, a compound that in quantity can cause drooling, vomiting, diarrhoea, and in severe cases neurological signs in dogs and cats.
 Reported poisonings are uncommon, but ingestion should be prevented and monitored.

 How serious is it if my cat ate emerald green arborvitae?